 Best practices for avoiding fraud

 The most important tip for avoiding fraud with P2P payments and apps is to only send money to people you know and trust.
-In the case of real-time P2P payments, these transactions are the equivalent to handing over cash—once the money has left your account, it is gone.
+In the case of real-time P2P payments, these transactions are the equivalent of handing over cash—once the money has left your account, it is gone.
 If you have two-factor authorization set up to receive a one-time passcode, do not share it.
 Your financial institution should never ask you for this information.

 When setting up A2A payments, rely on processors that are sponsored or associated with your bank, like Georgia’s Own Bill Pay.
 This will allow you to track your payments and ensure the security of your account.
 Additionally, you should only set up A2A transfers with people you fully trust.

 Always keep an eye on your account transactions, and watch for notifications from your financial institution.
 If you see notifications about a transaction that you didn’t make, contact your institution immediately.
 The faster you respond, the better chance of stopping the fraud from occurring.
 You also should not ignore messages about information changes.
 If you see something has changed and you didn’t make that change, contact your institution immediately.

 If you find unauthorized payments or think you’ve paid a scammer, there are several steps you’ll want to take.
 If you’ve used a mobile payment app, you will want to contact the app directly.
 You also need to report it to the FTC and potentially file a police report.
 When you report a scam, you help the FTC and other law enforcement agencies stop scams.